 VicSmart is a 10-day fast-track planning permit assessment process for straightforward, low impact development proposals.

-In 2017, the Smart Planning team expanded VicSmart by making more types of planning permits eligible.
+In 2017 Smart Planning expanded VicSmart by making more types of planning permits eligible.
 New VicSmart permit classes were added and some existing ones were broadened.

-This change has led to an increase in VicSmart applications from 7 per cent to 14 per cent of all planning applications; which means the planning system is better supporting the economy.
+This change has led to an increase in VicSmart applications from 7 per cent to 14 per cent of all planning applications, making the planning system more proportionate and efficient.